TheHeatseeker/quartztest/content/Cultural Identity and Mental Health.md

 > "... what was long considered a morally incorrect behavior is now just a commonplace habit, or virtues of the past are now relics of antiquity in the new era."

-And that change to the people en masse  is what deals a sustained, long lasting impact on peoples mental health.
+And that change to the people en masse  is what deals a sustained, long lasting impact on people's mental health.

 Cultures dictate behaviors and values people have long put into things, and a shift of culture completely dissolves those value systems.
 It means what was long considered a morally incorrect behavior is now just a commonplace habit, or virtues of the past are now relics of antiquity in the new era.